kennylui/luikwankin/_pages/cv.md

 Education
 ======
-* BEng in Information Engineering, The Chinese University of Hong Kong, 2017-2022 (expected)
+* BEng in Information Engineering, The Chinese University of Hong Kong, 2017-2022

 Work Experience
 ======